oscarhealth/style-guides/python.rst

 - `Familiarize yourself with pytest's <https://docs.pytest.org/en/7.2.x/getting-started.html#create-your-first-test>`_
   features.
 For example, you can just write test functions at the top level instead of needing to subclass ``unittest.TestCase``.
+- Prefer consistency with surrounding code.
+If you are editing a test with unittest-style asserts, and don't plan to switch all of them, write your edits in that style too.

 Lint
 ----